manticorevault/agentique/README.md

-# SkillRunner
+# Agentique

 **Compose AI workflows from plain English.
 Each step runs a dedicated agent preloaded with a matched skill.
 Outputs chain automatically.
 One final artifact.**

-SkillRunner turns a natural-language description of a task into a multi-step pipeline where every step is executed by an isolated AI agent.
-You describe *what* you want done; SkillRunner figures out *which skills* to use, *which model* to run each step on, and streams the results back in real time.
+Agentique turns a natural-language description of a task into a multi-step pipeline where every step is executed by an isolated AI agent.
+You describe *what* you want done; Agentique figures out *which skills* to use, *which model* to run each step on, and streams the results back in real time.

 ---